iPhone Privacy Settings You Should Check Right Now

 How to check app permissions on your iPhone

 To check your app permissions, go to Settings —> Privacy.
 A list of different categories, such as Location Tracking, Bluetooth, Contacts, Microphone, Photos, and more will appear.
 You can click on each specific category to see which apps have access to that data.
 You can grant or revoke permissions as you see fit.
 If you want to further protect your data and privacy, you could learn more about an encrypted phone and how it works.
+You should also learn more about digital wallets and how they work.

 - Jack Vonder Heide, president of Technology Briefing Centers, Inc.